pschydlo/RLenv.directory/CONTRIBUTING.md

 Every environment has a list of tags which allow it to be found.
 At the moment the environments have very few tags which makes their exploration a bit harder.

-If you have a minute to spare it would be nice if you could give a look a the list of environments at `site/data/envs.json` and add any tags you feel are appropriate for the environmens!
+If you have a minute to spare it would be nice if you could give a look a the list of environments at `site/data/envs.json` and add any tags you feel are appropriate for the environments!

 ### Submitting feature requests

-This platform can only grow and thrive if we hear your cool ideas about how we can best explore the environments!
+This platform is made for you!
+Let us hear your cool ideas about how you would like to explore environments!

-You think it would be nice to visualize the distribution of Github stars in the repositories or create anetwork of contributors who are maintaining them?
+You think it would be nice to visualize the distribution of Github stars or the network of contributors who are maintaining the environments?

 The sky is not the limit, let your creativity flow into a feature request!